2019 the summer solstice is celebrated in the Northern Hemisphere on Friday,

 musical tracks.
 It is designed to be used

-anytime during the 2018 spiritual cycle.
+during the new 2019 spiritual cycle.
+The

-The cornerstone of our global spiritual
+cornerstone of our global spiritual work

-want to note down any strong images or
+to note down any strong images or

 feelings, or elements of new spiritual